This web page describes the ASCOM driver for Astro-Physics telescope mounts.

 IMPORTANT: if you later downgrade from v5.08.03 or later driver you MUST uninstall the newer driver first from Control Panel.

-NOTE: Version 5.20.07 and later have been tested in Europe and work when regional settings have "," and "." swapped compared to USA settings.
+NOTE: This version has been tested in Europe and works with regional settings for "," and "." swapped compared to USA settings.

 If you are upgrading from version v5.08.01 or earlier you must uninstall the earlier driver first from Control Panel.
 This is required because the location of the driver and supporting applications has changed so as not to potentially interfere with other ASCOM drivers.